xmartlabs/fountain/README.md

 By default the initial data requested is three pages, but this value can be changed, in the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html), using the [`setInitialLoadSizeHint`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
 This parameter can be set in the factory constructor method.
 When the service data comes from the service, all data is refreshed in the `DataSource` using the `CachedDataSourceAdapter`.
-Note that the `Listing` component will notify that the data changed.
+Note that the `Listing` component will notify that data changed.

 After that, the [Android Paging Library] will require pages when the local data is running low.
 When a new page is required, the paging library will invoke a new service call, and will use the `CachedDataSourceAdapter` to save the returned data into the `DataSource`.